This guide shows you how to create a newsletter subscription pop-up form in WordPress for free.

 Exit-Intent Pop-Up Forms

-An exit-intent pop-up form is displayed to a website visitor just before they leave our website.
+An exit-intent pop-up form is displayed to a website visitor just before they leave your website.
 It tracks your website visitor’s mouse movements and pops up when it senses that a visitor’s mouse cursor has just left your page.

 As a result, the forms will only show up for users who are navigating with a mouse or trackpad.